kishan2910/RealEstateTokenization/README.md

 Backend

 # How to run in local
+1. Change file name of ``resources/application.properties.ex`` to ``resources/application.properties``.

-1. Change the Application Properties (E.g. username/password of DB) present in ``resources/application.properties``  according to your local mysql-server.
+2. Change the Application Properties (E.g. username/password of DB) present in ``resources/application.properties``  according to your local mysql-server.
-2. Change mysql database information to ``config/DatabaseConfig.java`` file.
+3. Change mysql database information to ``config/DatabaseConfig.java`` file.
-3. After starting application, go to http://localhost:8443/api/swagger-ui.html/
+4. After starting application, go to http://localhost:8443/api/swagger-ui.html/

 Frontend